A small child finds happiness in a snowman

 Mr. Brume, the neighbor, stepped outside at that moment, wearing only his housecoat and slippers.
 He saw Billy in the front yard and walked over to where the crying boy lay in the snow.

 “We worked real hard on that snowman, you know,” he said, gently.
 “We wanted it to be here for Christmas morning.”

 Startled, Billy looked up, feeling embarrassed.
 “Gee, I’m sorry, Mister Brume,” he said, apologetically and wiping tears from his face.
 “I didn’t mean to kill it.”

 Mr. Brume smiled.
 “I guess it’s all right, Billy.
 We can always build another one.
 What’s the matter,” he asked kindly, “trouble at home?”

 Billy hung his head, afraid to show that he had been crying, and kicked the snow with his boot.
 “I didn’t get what I wanted for Christmas,” he said, which sounded really stupid now that he heard the words come out of his mouth.

 Billy looked at him sadly, his curly-brown hair poking out of his cap.
-Started to turn and run and then stopped and said, “I’m really sorry about your snowman, Mr. Brume,” then he quickly turned and ran-off as fast as he could.
+He started to turn and run, and then stopped and said, “I’m really sorry about your snowman, Mr. Brume,” then he quickly turned and ran-off as fast as he could.

 Mr. Brume watched the five-year-old waddle off across the road.
 He shook his head and let out a heavy sigh.
 “What a way for a kid to spend Christmas morning.”